gofynd/fdk-client-swift/documentation/platform/CONFIGURATION.md

 | body | UpdateDomainTypeRequest | yes | Request body |

-Primary domain is used as the URL of your website.
-Short link domain is comparatively smaller and used while generating short links.
-Use this API to change a domain to either Primary or a Shortlink domain.
+Change a domain to Primary or Shortlink domain

 *Returned Response:*